leonlinsx/minimal-mistakes/_posts/2020-02-26-garbage-time.md

 What is something you wish you'd done later in life, rather than earlier?
 Reply directly to this email to let me know!

-**Robots vs people, usage of tech**
+**Robots vs people, tech stacks**

-If you've been curious about the hype on machine learning, Vicki Boykis wrote a [couple](https://vicki.substack.com/p/were-still-in-the-steam-powered-days "1") [ of](https://vicki.substack.com/p/you-dont-need-kafka "2") [ posts](https://vicki.substack.com/p/big-recsys-redux-recs-at-netflix "3") that give more context.
+If you've been curious about the hype on machine learning, Vicki Boykis wrote a [couple](https://vicki.substack.com/p/were-still-in-the-steam-powered-days "1") [ of](https://vicki.substack.com/p/you-dont-need-kafka "2") [ posts](https://vicki.substack.com/p/big-recsys-redux-recs-at-netflix "3") that provide context to the hype.
 Vicki is a data scientist in machine learning, and her newsletter's main theme is **"you don’t need this fancy tech to do x, y, and z, and usually the business dictates, not the tech."** Her posts give an overview of machine learning, and cite WeWork and Netflix as examples supporting her theme.
 Highlights below:

 > Most startups (and big companies) don’t need the tech stack they have

-For those not in tech, the tech stack is [the set of software that companies use to build whatever they're selling](https://stackshare.io/stacks "stack").
+The tech stack is [the set of software that companies use to build whatever they're selling](https://stackshare.io/stacks "stack").
 It includes things used to write code, decide on code, and deploy it.
 Vicki's point here is that most companies don't need all the fancy tech applications they are currently using, and there are **simpler but less sexy alternatives.**

 That includes "machine learning," which she defines as: